-Nofollow attribute can come handy to make sure that bots don’t crawl certain links that you don’t want search engines to crawl or index through your blog, e.g., sponsored links/ads or comments/feedbacks.
+Nofollow attributes can come in handy to make sure that bots don’t crawl certain links that you don’t want search engines to crawl or index through your blog, e.g., sponsored links/ads or comments/feedback.

 How to Increase the Load Speed of your Blog?

 As per the search engine algorithm, the loading speed of your blog can be a deciding factor for your blog to increase or decrease the search engine traffic.
 In short, the swifter blog URL loads, the higher search engine visitors your blog receives while if it loads slowly, search engine visitors reduce automatically.

 In order to increase the load speed of your blog to generate high traffic from search engines, you must follow these 2 steps.